Individual amateur radio operators and amateur radio clubs are invited to register to become an official SOS Radio Week station.

 - Please ensure that all participants in your party have read and agree to be bound by the RNLI guidelines before operating.
 Please click over each of the tabs below and make sure that you agree to be bound by them before proceeding (clicking over a tab a second time hides the revealed text).

-Being a registered participant in SOS Radio Week entitles you to use the SOS Radio Week logo, including the RNLI fund-raising logo (right).
+Being a registered participant in SOS Radio Week entitles you to use the SOS Radio Week logo.

 However, being a participant in the SOS Radio Week fund-raising event does not entitle you to use any other RNLI logo on any of your own items (be they leaflets, clothing, web sites, QSL cards etc.) unless you have the express permission of the RNLI.